liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-The `portal-service` and `portal-impl` folders have many packages with the same name.
+The `portal-kernel` and `portal-impl` folders have many packages with the same name.
 Therefore, all of these packages are affected by the split package problem.